-- Are you interested in: • Sport in all its forms?
+- · Sport in all its forms?

-- Analysing and improving
+- Analysing and improving performance?

-- performance?
-Performing
+- Performing practically?

-- Coaching?
+- · Coaching?

 - Improving health and fitness in the community?

 - Sport Science

 - Physiotherapy

-- Personal Trainer
+- · Personal Trainer

-- Sports Journalism
+- · Sports Journalism

 - Teaching

 - Biology

 - Psychology

 - Business

 Physical Education

 This course covers a diverse range of topics.
 You will discover how the body works, learn about the health benefits of physical activity and how performance can be enhanced, analysed and monitored.
 You will study sport psychology, nutrition, injury prevention and management, and the sports industry.